Three young people walking Elfsborgsmarschen

 If you’ve gotten a taste for it and want to try more marching events, there are plenty of opportunities around the country.

 In the Stockholm area, there are 4Dagars Stockholm, Bärsärkagången, Snösvägen, Vårskruden, Nattsärken, Centum, Centum Decem, and Höstsärken.
 In the Gothenburg area, there is Elfsborgsmarschen and Göteborgsmarschen.
-And around Sweden, the Swedish Athletics Federation’s member associations organize Sverigevandringen.
+And around Sweden, the Swedish Athletics Federation’s member associations organise Sverigevandringen.

 For anyone who wants to challenge themselves

 You don’t need any prior knowledge or expensive equipment—just good shoes and the will to challenge yourself.
 You choose the pace, distance, and whether you walk alone, with a dog, or in a group.
 Marching builds both physical endurance and mental discipline.
-Elfsborgsmarchen builds bridges between the military and society by bringing together military and civilian participants in a shared challenge.
+Elfsborgsmarschen builds bridges between the military and society by bringing together military and civilian participants in a shared challenge.

 Cookie Consent with Real Cookie Banner